sjkingo/django_auth_ldap3/README.md

 configuration: it allows you to filter users by any valid LDAP filter, across a directory tree.

 It is yet to be implemented in this library.
+See [issue #2](https://github.com/sjkingo/django_auth_ldap3/issues/2).

 ### Group membership

-Sometimes it is desirable to restrict logins to users that are members of a specific group.
+Sometimes it is desirable to restrict authentication to users that are members of a specific LDAP group.
 This may be accomplished by setting the `AUTH_LDAP_LOGIN_GROUP` setting.
 By default it is set to `'*'`; any valid user may authenticate.
-If you wish to restrict this, change the setting to the full common name of a group, for example:
+If you wish to restrict this, change the setting to the distinguished name of a group, for example:

 ```
 AUTH_LDAP_LOGIN_GROUP = 'cn=Web Users,ou=Groups,dc=example,dc=com'
 ```

-You may also allow some users to log in to the Django admin by setting the `AUTH_LDAP_ADMIN_GROUP` setting.
-By default this is set to `None`, indicating no user may log in to the admin.
-If you wish to allow this, change the setting to the full common name of a group, for example:
+You may also allow a subset of users to authenticate to the Django admin interface by setting the `AUTH_LDAP_ADMIN_GROUP` setting.
+By default this is set to `None`, indicating no user may have access to the admin.
+If you wish to allow access, change the setting to the distinguished name of a group, for
+example:

 ```
 AUTH_LDAP_ADMIN_GROUP = 'cn=Admin Users,ou=Groups,dc=example,dc=com'